-- (2) This section applies in relation to a person in custody in a prison or detention centre in another participating jurisdiction under the law of a participating jurisdiction. - (3) If the person is required or entitled to be present at proceedings of a judicial body of the State- - (a) the judicial body or a person constituting it for the proceedings; or - (b) an officer of the judicial body authorised in accordance with its procedures; or
+- (2) This section applies in relation to a person in custody in a prison or detention centre in another participating jurisdiction under the law of a participating jurisdiction. - (3) If the person is required or entitled to be present at proceedings of a judicial body of the State- - (a) the judicial body or a person constituting it for the proceedings; or - (b) an officer of the judicial body authorised in accordance with its procedures; or may, by written order, direct that the person be brought up to the place named in the order.

-- Custodial sentences and orders-Division 1 - the person in charge of the prison or detention centre. - may, by written order, direct that the person be brought up to the place named in the order. - (4) The order can only be made if the person has a connection with a cross-border region that is partly in the participating jurisdiction in which the person is in custody. - (5) If 2 or more people constitute the judicial body for the proceedings, subsection (3)(a) applies to each of them.
+(c) the person in charge of the prison or detention centre,

+- (4) The order can only be made if the person has a connection with a cross-border region that is partly in the participating jurisdiction in which the person is in custody. - (5) If 2 or more people constitute the judicial body for the proceedings, subsection (3)(a) applies to each of them.